-Others want you to know that they alone remain on the rock, which has become so narrow that there’s only space for themselves, and, worryingly, it’s shrinking all the time, so most of them may soon fall off.
+Others want you to know that they alone remain on the rock, which has become so narrow that there’s only space for themselves, and, worryingly, it’s shrinking all the time, so even they may come tumbling down.

 Having assumed that all churches would believe in God, Jesus Christ, and salvation for all who believe, you could be forgiven for feeling despair.
 One thing is sure, we all believe something.
 Even to claim not to believe is a creed of sorts.

 As far as we’re concerned, the church’s convictions were settled long ago and often restated throughout history when the church met in councils and assemblies.
 That’s why we have creeds and confessions, stretching right back to the early centuries of Christianity.

 Our convictions are stated in a confession that is catholic, Reformed, and biblical, and which states the historic convictions of the Church of Scotland—The Westminster Confession of Faith.
 That’s why we hold to it.
 But what do we mean by catholic, Reformed, and biblical?